ranibb/Angular-Forms/template-driven-forms/README.md

 For multiple validation rules:
 * Create a block that gets rendered only if the errors object is defined and the field is for example, invalid or visited.
 * Within that block, create separate error messages based on the validation that is being applied.
 And that can be accessed using the errors property.

+### Select control validation

+Considering a case where the drop-down options are being populated from an API instead of a hard-coded array.
+And in the API for the default option, the value is set to default and not an empty string.
+For that we need custom validation for select control.

+We are going to listen the "blur" and "change" events on the select control.
+In the event handler, we are going to check if the value is the default value.
+If it is we set an error flag to true.
+We use that error flag to conditionally apply classes and display the error message.

+Now when these events occur, we want a method to be executed.
+Let's call it validateTopic method.
+To this method we pass in the value of the select control.
+Also, don't forget to remove the required attribute.